fmease/rruxwry/README.md

 Options:
-  -o, --open                     Open the generated docs in a browser -j, --json                     Output JSON instead of HTML -@, --compiletest...
-Enable compiletest directives -X, --cross-crate              Enable the cross-crate re-export mode -n, --crate-name <NAME>        Set the name of the (base) crate -t, --crate-type <TYPE>        Set the type of the (base) crate -v, --crate-version <VERSION>  Set the version of the (base) crate -e, --edition <EDITION>        Set the edition of the source files
+  -o, --open                     Open the generated docs in a browser -j, --json                     Output JSON instead of HTML -@, --directives...
+Enable compiletest-like directives -T, --compiletest              Check in a compiletest-esque manner -., --bless                    Update the test expectations -X, --cross-crate              Enable the cross-crate re-export mode -n, --crate-name <NAME>        Set the name of the crate -t, --crate-type <TYPE>        Set the type of the crate -v, --crate-version <VERSION>  Set the version of the (base) crate -e, --edition <EDITION>        Set the edition of the crate
       --cfg <NAME>               Enable a `cfg`
-      --rev <NAME>               Enable a compiletest revision -f, --cargo-feature <NAME>     Enable a Cargo-like feature -F, --rustc-feature <NAME>     Enable an experimental rustc library or language feature -P, --private                  Document private items
+  -R, --revision <NAME>          Enable a compiletest revision -f, --cargo-feature <NAME>     Enable a Cargo-like feature -F, --rustc-feature <NAME>     Enable an experimental rustc library or language feature -P, --private                  Document private items